 Employers contribute 22% of payroll.
 Reduced rates of insurance contributions apply to employers of specific categories.
 The maximum annual income to calculate contributions are 1,021,000 rubles plus 10% of payroll above this amount in the case of employers in general categories.

 All employees get coverage under the Russia's pension system.
 The qualifying age for an old-age pension is 65 years for men and 60 years for women.
 Benefits are adjusted based on changes in the inflation rate.

 The pension consists of a basic flat-rate benefit and an earnings-related benefit.

 Companies employing 7 or more people in special economic zones for technology development may pay reduced premiums of around 14%.

-All employees are under the coverage under Russia's pension system.
+All employees are under the coverage of the Russia's pension system.
 The qualifying age for an old-age pension is 65 years for men and 60 years for women.

-Injured employees are entitled to free medical care and necessary treatment for recovery from their disability, and additional payments until recovery or an evaluation of the disability as permanent.
-The monthly allowance is equivalent to 100% the concerned employee's salary with a ceiling of 261,320 rubles per month.
+Injured employees are entitled to free medical care and necessary treatment for recovery from their disability, and additional payments until recovery or assessment of the disability as permanent.
+The monthly allowance is equivalent to 100% of the concerned employee's salary with a ceiling of 261,320 rubles per month.

 Workers who are unable to perform their work due to work-related injuries or diseases get a lump-sum payment as well as monthly payments and access to medical care.
 The lump-sum payment is a portion of the maximum 84,964 ruble, depending on the severity of those employees' incapacity.